What Happens When Windows 10 Reaches End of Life?

 https://www.bitdefender.com/en-us/blog/businessinsights/new-windows-zero-day-exploited-in-the-wild-no-patch-in-sight

-One Alternative: Use Linux
+Option #1: Use Linux

 All of this doom and gloom isn't meant to scare you.
 It's simply a reality.

-One solution is to change the operating system to one that is up to date and doesn't require TPM (trusted platform module, which is a requirement for Windows 11 that most pre-2018 machines don't have).
+One long-term solution is to change the operating system to one that is up to date and doesn't require TPM (trusted platform module, which is a requirement for Windows 11 that most pre-2018 machines don't have).

 In this case, Linux is a good choice - Ubuntu and variants are very popular choices.
 I personally like AlmaLinux because I'm a CentOS (Redhat) guy.

+There are lots of YouTube videos explaining how to install Linux if you've never done it before.
+As always, backup the system prior to making major changes like this because this can go sideways.

-Beware - Linux is not Windows
+Linux is not Windows

 As the header above suggests, Linux is most definitely NOT Windows and there is a steep learning curve involved, especially when it comes to using the shell or managing operating system components.